Many digitally published authors wonder:

-This last part basically means that Amazon has a set font, font size, and line spacing they use when calculating the number of pages they'll report.
+This last part means that Amazon has a set font, font size, and line spacing they use when calculating the number of pages they'll report.

-What Affects the Number of Words per Page
+Factors Affecting the Number of Words per Page

 There are a few factors that cause this type of variation:

 - The number of characters on a page.
 No, not book characters, but individual letters and symbols.
 Some words have more letters than others, and some writing uses more spaces in a sentence.

 - Pictures, tables & graphs.
 Pictures indeed seem to be worth a thousand words — they take up more pages in a book.
 If your book uses graphics or illustrations, it will likely be longer.